adrijanik/writing-stats/README.md

 ### Words tracking script ###

 This script was created because I found it hard to stay on the track of writing daily certain amount of words so I decided to automate the work with handy Python solution and web interface that will clearly show me where am I. As I'm an enthusiastic vim and console user it is a console script.
-To get information about how to use it simply type: word_tracker --help
+To get information about how to use it simply type: python word_tracker.py --help

 ### Dependencies ###